idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Find the first wins to tune
 - Build out early roadmap and product.
 - Continuous improvement as people join.

-### Why is management attractive to you?

-- On deathbed, the product I want is people who grew
-  - Cliche: Love your people, want to see them thrive and grow
-  - Want to save folks from unsustainable jobs, and treat folks as people not resources.
-- Get shit done
-  - Clear roadblocks
-  - Ship
-- Skill, clarifying, building consensus, sharing the story and meaning.
-- Leader Ownership, but not a good enough PM, and very strong tech
-- Lead and inspire
-- Servant leadership
-- On top of best practices

 ### Hardest part about being a manager